YashdalfTheGray/ieee-workshop/talk/building-the-client.md

 }
 ```

 The HTML part of this component will be the display that the component will have.
-For now, we'll just add a heading into the HTML template so that we can get started running our app.
-We'll add more to this later.
+For now, we will just add a heading into the HTML template so that we can get started running our app.
+We will add more to this later.

 ```html
 <h1>IEEE SAC 2016 Workshop</h1>